patcartelli/ui-accessibility/README.md

   + Design as much as possible with visible labels.
  + Do not rely on visuals or sound to indicate important instructions for operating content.
 + Annotate known design patterns.
 (Keyboard Interaction, Roles, States, Properties)
-  + [Aria authoring](https://www.w3.org/TR/wai-aria-practices-1.1/#intro) includes states for known patterns.
+  + [Aria authoring](https://www.w3.org/TR/wai-aria-practices-1.1/#intro) includes notes on keyboard interaction, roles, states, properties for known patterns.
-  + [Button States:](https://www.w3.org/TR/wai-aria-practices/#button) “When the action associated with a button is unavailable, the button has [aria-disabled](https://www.w3.org/TR/wai-aria-1.1/#aria-disabled) set to true.”
-+ Confirm that you have multiple ways to interact with the UI.
++ Confirm that you have multiple ways for users to interact with the interface.
   + Are keyboard, touch, and mouse supported?
   + There is a list of accordions.
 User can open an accordion with by touch, click, or keypress of enter.
 They can navigate to other tabs by pressing arrow up / down.
 + Annotate Screen Reader Interactions for [live content](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) such as expected data values, instructions, or required fields.
 Examples:
     + Assignment displays grade.
-Student answers a question which updates their grade.
+Student answers a question and the grade updates.
 Grade element set to `aria-live="polite"`
     + User encounters a warning modal.
 Warning set to `aria-live="alert"`
-+ Tab order is identified and properly managed on page and in modal windows.
++ Tab order is identified and properly managed on the page and in modal windows.
   + Can the user Skip to Content?
 + Design Focus States to help users navigate and understand where they are on the page.
   + Video: [a11ycasts Focus Ring!](https://www.youtube.com/watch?v=ilj2P5-5CjI)
 + Annotate with the [HTML semantic elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)
   + Indicate headings (`h1`, `h2`, `h3`, etc.)
   + Buttons perform an action: ex.
 Save, Done, Apply, Preview
-  + Links cause change of focus: ex Open a page in a new tab, take you to an anchor somewhere else on the page.
+  + Links cause change of focus: ex Open a page in a new tab or take you to an anchor somewhere else on the page.
   + Annotate the semantic [Input Types.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) Examples: [Checkbox, email, password, button.](https://codepen.io/sh0ji/pen/VebrBM)
 + Indicate [Landmarks](https://www.w3.org/TR/wai-aria-1.1/#landmark):
   + [General Principles of Landmark Design](https://www.w3.org/TR/wai-aria-practices-1.1/#general-principles-of-landmark-design)